 If you want a blur, then extend your shutter speed for seconds, even several seconds to ensure that the effect is exactly what you want.

-As in all photography, the key to successful images of the world’s coastlines is relatively simple: use your understanding of exposure and composition to present the coastal environment in a novel way that is uniquely yours.
+As in all photography, the key to successful images of the world’s coastlines is relatively simple: use your understanding of

 In our images, we should strive for perspectives, angles, light, and motion that make the landscape look fresh and new.
 There is little joy in repetition of images.